 Anybody who has been working online for 6 months or more can tell you that things change rapidly in the online world.
 Social media changes, search engines change, businesses change.
 The things that worked last year don’t work this year.

-Today, we are going to talk about how to change along with the online space and how to be up to date on the newest and best ways to work with brands.
+Today, we are going to talk about how to change along with the online space and how to be up to date on the newest and best ways to work with brands in 2020.

 IE 106: Latest Trends when Pitching Brands for Sponsored Content